Financial advice and support

 Personal budgets and direct payments

-Personalised Budgets, including Direct Payments are available to children and young people who have more complex needs and have had an assessment to help meet their needs.
+Personalised Budgets, including Direct Payments, are available for children and young people who have more complex needs.